Anti-Procrastination Apps: 4 Screen Blocking App Reviews

 What I like: After using Taskfulness for just a few days, I found myself thinking about whether my reason for accessing certain apps was justifiable or just a mindless impulse.
 More often than not I sat with that moment and moved on to something more aligned with how I want to spend my time.
 That reflection is the most effective feature of any of the apps I've tried.
 I also like the 'Emergency Minute'.
 For example, if you're selling something on Marketplace, you can open a restricted app for up to 10 emergency minutes per day to reply to messages without it derailing your productivity.

-What I don't like: Taskfulness is expensive compared to other options.
+What I don't like: Though the cost has come down since I first started using it, Taskfulness is still relatively expensive.
 That being said, it is the app I use and the only app blocker I have paid for with my own money.
 While I do think it has been worth it to me, the price stings.
 Given the cost, I wish it showed screentime summaries of the apps on my restricted list, rather than just total screentime.
 I also wish you could disable the blocker for certain periods (e.g., in the evenings when you may feel comfortable with your app usage).

 Try it if: You are an iOS user and have a habit of mindless scrolling.